Simple home security tips: Keep your home safe from theft

 Inspect your windows

-First-floor windows are the most common way that burglars get inside of homes, so you’ll want to inspect them as entry points for burglars.
+First-floor windows are the most common way that burglars get inside homes, so you’ll want to inspect them as entry points for burglars.
 Along with keeping your windows locked when they aren’t in use (including those in bathrooms and rooms you don’t use), take time to check their functionality as well.
 Window locks on older windows tend to be nonfunctional and must be replaced.
 If you have the opportunity, install burglar-resistant glass or glass with several small panes instead of one large area of glass that’s easy to break.

 For double-hung windows where you can operate the upper and lower sash’s, window wedges and small rubber feet can prevent the windows from opening more than a few inches.
 For a permanent solution, consider pins and bolts or window dowels.
 You can also install contact window sensors to alert you of unexpected activity for extra security.